All About Food! is organized to help you find your way in the big, beautiful, bountiful world of vegan food.

 What will you eat?
 LOTS!
 You want health food?
 You’re in luck.
 You want junk food?
 You got it!
 You want no processed foods?
 No problem.
 You want ALL processed foods? :) You’re covered.
 Not all vegans eat the same food.
 Explore or stay in your comfort zone – it’s up to you.

 Love convenience foods?
-The good news is, even junk food junkies can stay junk food junkies… and STILL improve their health dramatically.
+The good news is, even junk food junkies can eat vegan… and STILL improve their health dramatically.
 Remember, there is no cholesterol in ANY vegan food (cholesterol is only found in animal products).
-While almost all vegan food options will be much healthier than their animal-based counterparts, not all vegan choices have to be “healthy” (vegan ice cream anyone?!).
+While almost all vegan food options will be much healthier than their animal-based counterparts, not all vegan choices have to taste “healthy” (vegan ice cream anyone?!).

-Vegan foods can and do taste fantastic and familiar.
+Vegan foods can taste fantastic and familiar.
 There is a vegan alternative to almost any animal product you used to eat.
-You may enjoy familiar convenience foods like veggie burgers, pizza with veggie meats and dairy-free cheese, brats/sausages and hotdogs, French toast, smothered burritos, deli slices for sandwiches, and desserts like ice cream, cookies, cakes, marshmallows, whipped cream and chocolate.
-It’s a big and growing list that keeps growing as more and more people purchase vegan foods.
+You can enjoy familiar convenience foods like veggie burgers, pizza with veggie meats and dairy-free cheese, sausages and hotdogs, French toast, smothered burritos, deli slices for sandwiches, and desserts like ice cream, cookies, cakes, marshmallows, whipped cream and chocolate.
+It’s a long and growing list that keeps growing as more and more people purchase vegan foods.

-So, while of course we want you to stay healthy and we’re not suggesting that you forget the veggies -- taste, variety, familiarity, and fun are important as well.
+Of course we want you to stay healthy and we’re not suggesting that you forget the veggies, but taste, variety, familiarity, and fun are important as well.
 Many vegans are looking for the same convenience foods they are used to while choosing the healthier and compassionate vegan versions.

 Don’t like convenience foods?
 Perfect!
-Did we mention that living vegan is for EVERYONE? :) If you’re into your health, choosing vegan will take you to new heights.
+If you’re into your health, choosing vegan will take you to new heights.
 Some of the most powerful and successful health advocates and athletes in the world choose vegan foods to step up their game.
-Whether you’re a superstar athlete, someone who treats your body like a temple, or someone just looking to clean up your diet, put on some muscle, or take off some weight, choosing vegan is the best way to make it happen – for your health, for the planet, and for the animals.
+Whether you’re a superstar athlete, or someone just looking to clean up your diet, put on some muscle, or take off some weight, choosing vegan is the best way to make it happen – for your health, for the planet, and for the animals.

-Living vegan does not have to be more expensive than consuming animal products.
+Living vegan is not more expensive than consuming animal products.
 In fact, living vegan can be more affordable in the short-term and much, MUCH more affordable in the long-term.

 It’s possible to save even more money by being a smart vegan shopper.
 Consider buying in bulk, or buy even more with friends and split orders for case discounts.
 Buy when sales are running (vegan products are often on sale because growing companies are eager to promote them), coupon shop, and store-hop to find the best sales.

-In the long-term, you’ll likely save money on healthcare and you may even save your life.
+In the long term, by switching to a vegan diet, you’ll likely save money on healthcare and you may even save your life.
 Overcoming illness is expensive and your health is priceless.
-A minimal investment in healthier vegan eating can improve and maintain your health so you can live a longer, happier life.
+A minimal investment in healthier vegan eating can improve your health so you can live a longer, happier life.
 Vegan food choices reduce your risk of the common diseases associated with consuming animal products including heart disease, cancer, obesity, and diabetes.

 True Costs.
 It’s important to note that animal products have unnaturally low price tags because the animal agribusiness industries use your tax dollars to stay afloat and to increase their profits.
-Tax subsidies of land, water, and grain, and direct payouts to animal agribusiness lead to an artificial affordability and, therefore, increased consumption of animal products.
+Tax subsidies of land, water, and feed grain, as well as direct payouts to animal agribusiness lead to an artificial affordability and, therefore, increased consumption of animal products.
 This has resulted in disastrous health consequences in the U.S. and especially in poorer populations.
 See Why Vegan for more details.